Sruthika057/Sadhu-Sruthika/README.md

 Other devices were detected as live hosts and no open ports (ports were filtered or reset), which is a good security practice. while few other devices has the open ports ( which i recorded in the screenshots and uploaded in the screenshot folder)

 ## Potential Security Risks
-By understanding about different ports i can to know that certain ports possess the potential security risks and are high vulnerable
+By understanding about different ports i can to know that certain ports possess the potential security risks and are highly vulnerable

 Telnet (port 23): This protocol is outdated and insecure; it transmits data in plain text and is vulnerable to eavesdropping.
 UPnP (port 1900): Frequently associated with vulnerabilities and often exploited in attacks.
 It’s best to disable UPnP unless strictly needed.